-- 61.301 What is the purpose of this subpart and to whom does it apply? - 61.303 If I want to operate a light-sport aircraft, what operating limits and endorsement requirements in this subpart must I comply with?

-- 61.305 What are the age and language requirements for a sport pilot certificate? - 61.307 What tests do I have to take to obtain a sport pilot certificate? - 61.309 What aeronautical knowledge must I have to apply for a sport pilot certificate? - 61.311 What flight proficiency requirements must I meet to apply for a sport pilot certificate?

-\61.313 What aeronautical experience must I have to apply for a sport pilot certificate?

-- 61.315 What are the privileges and limits of my sport pilot certificate? - 61.317 Is my sport pilot certificate issued with aircraft category and class ratings? - 61.319 [Reserved] - 61.321 How do I obtain privileges to operate an additional category or class of light-sport aircraft? - 61.323 [Reserved] - 61.325 How do I obtain privileges to operate a light-sport aircraft at an airport within, or in airspace within, Class B, C, and D airspace, or in other airspace with an airport having an operational control tower? - 61.327 Are there specific endorsement requirements to operate a light-sport aircraft based on VH?
+- 61.301 What is the purpose of this subpart and to whom does it apply? - 61.303 If I want to operate a light-sport aircraft, what operating limits and endorsement requirements in this subpart must I comply with? - 61.305 What are the age and language requirements for a sport pilot certificate? - 61.307 What tests do I have to take to obtain a sport pilot certificate? - 61.309 What aeronautical knowledge must I have to apply for a sport pilot certificate? - 61.311 What flight proficiency requirements must I meet to apply for a sport pilot certificate? - 61.313 What aeronautical experience must I have to apply for a sport pilot certificate? - 61.315 What are the privileges and limits of my sport pilot certificate? - 61.317 Is my sport pilot certificate issued with aircraft category and class ratings? - 61.319 [Reserved] - 61.321 How do I obtain privileges to operate an additional category or class of light-sport aircraft? - 61.323 [Reserved] - 61.325 How do I obtain privileges to operate a light-sport aircraft at an airport within, or in airspace within, Class B, C, and D airspace, or in other airspace with an airport having an operational control tower? - 61.327 Are there specific endorsement requirements to operate a light-sport aircraft based on VH?

-Subpart K- Flight Instructors with a Sport Pilot Rating
+Subpart K- Flight Instructors With a Sport Pilot Rating

 - 61.401 What is the purpose of this subpart?
-61.403 What are the age, language, and pilot certificate requirements for a flight instructor certificate with a sport pilot rating? - 61.405 What tests do I have to take to obtain a flight instructor certificate with a sport pilot rating? - 61.407 What aeronautical knowledge must I have to apply for a flight instructor certificate with a sport pilot rating? - 61.409 What flight proficiency requirements must I meet to apply for a flight instructor certificate with a sport pilot rating? - 61.411 What aeronautical experience must I have to apply for a flight instructor certificate with a sport pilot rating? - 61.412 Do I need additional training to provide instruction on control and maneuvering an airplane solely by reference to the instruments in a light-sport aircraft based on VH?
+61.403 What are the age, language, and pilot certificate requirements for a flight instructor certificate with a sport pilot - 61.405 What tests do I have to take to obtain a flight instructor certificate with a sport pilot rating? - 61.407 What aeronautical knowledge must I have to apply for a flight instructor certificate with a sport pilot rating? - 61.409 What flight proficiency requirements must I meet to apply for a flight instructor certificate with a sport pilot rating? - \61.411 What aeronautical experience must I have to apply for a flight instructor certificate with a sport pilot rating?

-- 61.413 What are the privileges of my flight instructor certificate with a sport pilot rating? - 61.415 What are the limits of a flight instructor certificate with a sport pilot rating? - 61.417 Will my flight instructor certificate with a sport pilot rating list aircraft category and class ratings? - 61.419 How do I obtain privileges to provide training in an additional category or class of light-sport aircraft? - 61.421 May I give myself an endorsement? - 61.423 What are the recordkeeping requirements for a flight instructor with a sport pilot rating? - 61.425 How do I renew my flight instructor certificate? - 61.427 What must I do if my flight instructor certificate with a sport pilot rating expires? - 61.429 May I exercise the privileges of a flight instructor certificate with a sport pilot rating if I hold a flight instructor certificate with another rating?
+- 61.412 Do I need additional training to provide instruction on control and maneuvering an airplane solely by reference to the instruments in a light-sport aircraft based on VH? - \61.413 What are the privileges of my flight instructor certificate with a sport pilot rating? - 61.415 What are the limits of a flight instructor certificate with a sport pilot rating? - 61.417 Will my flight instructor certificate with a sport pilot rating list aircraft category and class ratings? - 61.419 How do I obtain privileges to provide training in an additional category or class of light-sport aircraft? - 61.421 May I give myself an endorsement? - 61.423 What are the recordkeeping requirements for a flight instructor with a sport pilot rating? - \61.425 How do I establish recent experience for my flight instructor certificate with a sport pilot rating? - \61.427 How do I reinstate my flight instructor privileges if I fail to establish recent experience for my flight instructor certificate with a sport pilot rating? - 61.429 May I exercise the privileges of a flight instructor certificate with a sport pilot rating if I hold a flight instructor certificate with another rating?